Man charged with murder over death of Christchurch teen

 The man is due to appear in the Christchurch District Court today.

-Three other people charged with being accessories after the fact to murder – a 46-year-old man and two women, aged 36 and 43 – appeared at Christchurch District Court yesterday.
+Three other people have been charged with being accessories after the fact to Whitehead's murder – a 46-year-old man and two women, aged 36 and 43 – appeared at Christchurch District Court yesterday.
 They have been remanded in custody.

 The 16-year-old was allegedly fatally shot at a party on Heaphy Place in Casebrook on Friday night.